-Display a loop of FY2E 10.8 μ m temperature images from the Zhou Qu mudslide event and overlay the 6.8 μ m temperature images.
-Load a data transect for each image and sync them together.
-Load a data probe/time series for the 10.8 μ m temperature values with the 6.8 μ m temperatures on the same graph.
+Display a loop of FY2E 10.8 μm temperature images less than 240 degrees K from the Zhou Qu mudslide event and overlay a masked range of 6.8 μm temperature images between 240 and 258 degrees K. Load a data transect for each image and sync them together.
+Load a data probe/time series for the 10.8 μm temperature values with the 6.8 μm temperatures on the same graph.
+Create a new projection to center the display over China, and change the display to use this projection.